mcpython4-coding/Documentation/mcpython/common/world/Chunk.md

             Will draw the chunk with the content for it Draws all entities
             todo: for this, add a batch
-            will schedule a chunk load from saves when needed
+            Will schedule a chunk load from saves when needed

         variable ALL_FACES_EXPOSED